 Arguments supporting Non-Objective Reality (NOR) do not seek to prove it correct.
 They are better understood as proving objectivity to be flawed.

 The concept of correctness is most at home in mathematics where conventional symbology has pre-agreed significance, and values can be stated or calculated correctly with an exactness beyond all but philosophical doubt.
 For example, we understand 3 + 11 = 14 to be absolutely correct in mathematical terms, albeit it is ultimately mere convention that makes the symbols intelligible at all.

-Lead is heavy.
+Steel is heavy.

 Copper is an element.

-The Earth has a Moon.
+The Earth has a moon.

 Water is wet.

 Steam and ice are not thought of as wet, and yet both are considered as forms of water.
 But even if the statement is altered to Liquid water is wet, there is a problem in that glass and certain other apparently solid materials are, correctly or otherwise, considered liquids according to some theories – and would therefore need to be considered wet if the issue is that liquids are wet.
 But this contradicts all common ideas of wetness.
 It seems wetness ultimately resolves to nothing more than whatever any mind considers it to be.
 And although someone can always claim some correct definition of what wetness or any other concept really is, others can easily contest any such definition.